 Adapting to new environments are more important than ever

+It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change. — Unknown

 What does this mean for IT leaders?

 When the pandemic hit, IT leaders reacted quickly—acquiring large amounts of hardware, software, bandwidth and collaboration services to meet the sudden need for remote working solutions.

 Since then, IT leaders should take stock, look at what they support, and determine what their employees—and their organizations—need now and in the future.
 They must balance the demands of multiple generations while navigating the challenges of operational responsibilities, budget pressures and customer expectations.
 They can’t do it alone.